Sports Federation and Olympic Committee of Hong Kong, China: History

 Before the handover of Hong Kong from the United Kingdom to the People's Republic of China in 1997, the committee was called the Sports Federation and Olympic Committee of Hong Kong and participated in 12 games (all summer) under the name "Hong Kong".

-After the 1997 handover, Hong Kong became a special territory as a result of the earlier 1984 Sino-British Joint Declaration, which stipulates that, albeit being part of China, it enjoys a highly autonomous status.
-The Basic Law, its constitution, guarantees the territory's right to join international organisations and events independently (such as the Olympic Games) that are not restricted to sovereign states, under the new name "Hong Kong, China".
-If any of the Hong Kong athletes wins a medal in the Olympics, the Hong Kong flag is raised during the medal ceremony, but the national anthem of the People's Republic of China is played for any gold medalists.
+After the 1997 handover, Hong Kong became a special administrative region that, albeit part of China, enjoys a high degree of autonomy defined by the Basic Law, its organic law.
+The law guarantees the territory's right to join international organisations and events independently (such as the Olympic Games) that are not restricted to sovereign states, under the new name "Hong Kong, China".
+If any of the Hong Kong athletes wins a medal in the Olympics, the Hong Kong flag is raised during the medal ceremony and the national anthem of the People's Republic of China is played for any gold medallists.

 With the government's support, the Sports Federation and Olympic Committee submitted Hong Kong's bid for hosting the 2006 Asian Games to the Olympic Council of Asia (OCA) in 2000.
 Hong Kong lost the bid to Doha at the OCA general meeting held in Busan, South Korea on 12 November 2000.

 At the 2008 Summer Olympics, the territory hosted the equestrian events.